 For people who are blind or have a visual impairment

 We offer an audio introduction each opera performance which describes the show and begins 15 minutes before curtain up.
 This audio introduction is available via a headset that is supplied free of charge.
 To pick up your headset, visit the information desk in the London Coliseum foyer.
 If you prefer, we can send you this in advance, either by CD in the post, or as an audio link via email.
 Simply email firstname.lastname@example.org with your preference.

 Large print and Braille

 The cast list and synopsis for the opera is also available in Braille and large print on the night.
 Alternatively, we can send you this material in advance in the following formats: Braille, large print, CD or an email containing an audio link.

 Guide dogs and assistance dogs

-Guide dogs and assistance dogs are welcome inside the auditorium, but we are also very happy to look after guide or assistance dogs during the show – the choice is yours.
+Guide dogs and assistance dogs are welcome inside the auditorium, although we are always delighted to look after your guide or assistance dog during the show – the choice is yours.
 We provide all dogs with a water bowl, and can take them for walks during the show.

 Our website font is scalable and its size is determined by the settings of your browser.
 To adjust your text size,you can use the following keyboard shortcuts:

 - Windows, Linux and Chrome OS: Ctrl and +